redFrik/udk10-Embedded_Systems/udk131212/README.md

 In serial monitor you can now type `A` to fade in the led (over 10*255= 2550 milliseconds), and `B` to fade out.

 Note: serial data is put in a buffer or cue.
 Try to type something like `ABABABBBBB` and then press return.
 As you can see the arduino will play through all these characters in order - like a little sequencer.
 This is why it is sometimes important to not flood the serial port with too much data, and make sure you (if a port is opened) read faster than you send data to it.
-Else programes can crash or your computer slow down to a halt.
+Else the serial buffer can crash or your computer or slow it down to a halt.

 //--arduino with supercollider
 ==============================
-Instead of the serial monitor used above we can do the same with supercollider.
-Or any program that can open a serialport like python, max, pd, processing etc.
+Instead of the serial monitor used above, we can do the same with supercollider!
+Or actually any program that can open a serialport: like python, max, pd, processing etc.

-So with the last sketch loaded (simple analog (pwm) output from serial commands), try the following in supercollider...
+So with the last sketch loaded (simple analog (pwm) output from serial commands just above), try the following in supercollider...

 ```
 SerialPort.listDevices;//this will post available ports. copy the name from here to the line below